 GAHAR surveyor may need a quiet area for brief interactive discussion with staff who oversee the infection prevention and control process.
-Then time is spent where the care is provided The following documents may be reviewed during this session
+Then time is spent where the care is provided management staff; organization leadership; and staff involved in the direct provision of care, treatment, or services.